Skip to content

 Infant formula does not have the same immune strengthening properties as breast milk, so infants that are fed formula may develop OM more easily than infants that are breastfed.
 If an infant is bottle-fed it is best to hold them in an upright position with the bottle instead of lying them down with it.
 Feeding while lying down can cause formula and other fluids to flow back into the Eustachian tubes (the tubes that connect the back of the throat to the middle of each ear) and lead to an infection of the middle ear – OM.

 Eating a healthy diet helps children build strong immune systems.
-Children with strong immune systems are less likely to get infections, like the one that causes OM.
+Children with strong immune systems are less likely to get OM.
 To stay healthy children should eat less junk food and more fresh healthy foods.
 A healthy diet contains lots of fruit and vegetables, wholegrain breads and diary, and not very much salty and sugary food like fast food and soft drink.

 More information about healthy eating can be found at the following link: The Aboriginal and Torres Strait Islander guide to healthy eating.

-Smoking around babies and children weakens their immune systems so they are less able to fight infections, like the infection that causes OM.
+Smoking around babies and children weakens their immune systems so they are less able to fight diseases such as OM.
 Smoke also irritates the Eustachian tubes (the tubes that connect the back of the throat to the middle of each ear) and can cause them to swell.
 Exposure to smoke even makes the bacteria that cause OM stick inside the tubes more easily.
 These things make it much easier for OM to develop.
 Parents and family members should not smoke around babies and children.

 Using a pacifier (dummy) makes it easier for bacteria from the nose to move to the middle ear, increasing the risk of developing OM.
 It is recommended that pacifiers are only used until the baby is 6 months old.